 Note: If you are considering including any of the above components in a grant proposal, Tim is happy to work with you to craft compelling language.

-Tim’s workshops may be customized to fit schedules and class sizes.
+Tim leads workshops that are customized to fit schedules and class sizes.
 They usually include small and large group exercises.
-He offers workshops on the following topics.
+He offers workshops on the following topics, but is open to discussing your needs.

 Making history relevant, making your content relevant—What does it mean to be relevant in today’s world?
 How can you position your content/collections so your work is relevant to audiences?
 What is the connection among relevance, value, and the public?